DiSiqueira/csgo-config/README.md

 **Default paths:**

+* Windows:

-* Windows: `C:\Program Files(x86)\Steam\SteamApps\common\Counter-Strike Global Offensive\csgo\cfg`
+`C:\Program Files(x86)\Steam\SteamApps\common\Counter-Strike Global Offensive\csgo\cfg`
+* OSx:

-* OSx: `/Users/<UserName>/Library/Application Support/Steam/SteamApps/common/Counter-Strike Global Offensive/csgo/cfg/`
+`/Users/<UserName>/Library/Application Support/Steam/SteamApps/common/Counter-Strike Global Offensive/csgo/cfg/`

 * Linux:

+``

-After that simply open you auto exec.cfg and write `exec ludo237\bootstrap` and everything will be loaded when you start the game.
+After that simply open your autoexec.cfg and write `exec ludo237\bootstrap` and everything will be loaded when you start the game, the console will give you feedbacks about the loading status of the configurations

 ## Multiple CrossAir